findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Your choice of collimation tool might include:
 - Metaguide
 - Tri-Bahtinov mask
-- Defocussed star
+- Defocused star
 - NINA’s Abberration Inspector (Hocus Focus plugin)
 - Sharpcap

 Instructions on using any of these tools are beyond the scope of this document.
 We recommend Metaguide (free software), or if you prefer, a Tri-Bahtinov mask.

-### Use the Zero, One, Test Workflow
+### The Zero - One - Test Workflow
-Let's promote the collimation workflow that is used by Starizona.
+Let's promote the collimation workflow that Starizona uses.

 Begin by [Zero Out The Hyperstar](#zero-out-the-hyperstar) system, so there is no gap between the camera side and the telescope side parts of the housing.